Professional and educational advancement through The Wing’s expert network

 The Network provides emerging and developing theatre professionals advanced education, networking opportunities, and tools for career advancement within a supportive creative community.

 New York City is full of theatre professionals, each with their own vision for creating or supporting important work.
-The Network connects students, interns, and young professionals to senior players, theatre companies, and prestigious organizations in New York.
-Our network provides exclusive events, seminars, panels, and networking opportunities, fostering a community with regular meetups for building relationships with peers and professionals.
+The Network connects students, interns, and young professionals to senior players, theatre companies, and prestigious organizations across the nation.
+Our network provides exclusive events, seminars, panels, and networking opportunities, fostering a community for building relationships with peers and professionals.

 Watch the Latest Webinar On Demand

-You can watch the webinar, in its entirety, on our official YouTube channel.
+You can watch this and past webinars, in their entirety, on our official YouTube channel.

 The panel discussion is part of the Wing’s National COVID-19 Response Effort, which includes brand new, rapid funding mechanisms to help support and sustain the theatre community at both the local and national level, as well as a series of new, online educational offerings to continue its mission of enriching and empowering students and emerging leaders.